Lawn Care

 Photo of author

-Characterized by tiny white flowers near the end of its flower stems, these flowers turn into seed pods.
-It’s these seed pods that then produce seed that can spread quickly throughout the soil surface in your lawn, starting the life cycle all over again with young seedlings when the weather warms after winter.
+This plant, characterized by tiny white flowers near the end of its flower stems, turns into seed pods.
+These seedpods produce seeds that can spread quickly throughout the soil surface in your lawn, starting the life cycle all over again with young seedlings when the weather warms after winter.

 The good news about hairy bittercress compared to other broadleaf weeds is that it tends to be a short-lived weed.
 However, if you don’t attempt to kill or remove the hairy bittercress weed upon its arrival, it can spread seeds so that it returns year after year.